pudly/schmopera-hugo/content/articles/relentlessly-sinister-rigoletto-at-wolf-trap-opera.md

 date = "2018-08-04T10:02:00-04:00"
 lastmod = "2018-08-04T10:15:00-04:00"
 publishDate = "2018-08-04T10:02:00-04:00"
-slug = "relentlessly-sinister-rigoletto-at-wolf-trap-opera"
-title = "Relentlessly sinister: Rigoletto at Wolf Trap Opera"
+short_description = "The production, directed by Crystal Manich, is pretty standard as *Rigolettos* go, the Italian renaissance evoked in the costumes and scenery, and all the characters do what they always do - the Duke rapes, Rigoletto rages, Gilda falls foolishly in love, Sparafucile murders.
+There is an added element of surreal projections on the architectural set which proved more a distraction than an enhancement." slug = "relentlessly-sinister-rigoletto-at-wolf-trap-opera" title = "Relentlessly sinister: Rigoletto at Wolf Trap Opera"
 +++